pryv/service-core/components/stores/Notes.md

     This implies that if "Documents" is moved then its id changes.

 **Note:**
-  - streams.get({parentId:[...]}) should include the streamId to get the childrens.
+  - streams.get({parentId:[...]}) should include the streamId to get the children.
-  - a new parameters 'includeNonCachable: true' might be introduce (could produce huge amount of data)
+  - a new parameters 'includeNonCachable: true' might be introduced (could produce huge amount of data)

 ### Defaults and unknown values
 - For some Stores, some value are unkown for example 'createdAt' or 'modifiedBy'
-  - in this case the value is explicitely set to 'UNKOWN' <== and we have to make it a protected word
+  - in this case the value is explicitly set to 'UNKOWN' <== and we have to make it a protected word
-  - Question (what to do for numerical values) ? and for example 'modifiedSince' ?
+  - Question (what to do for numerical values) ?
+For example 'modifiedSince' ?

-### "Caching permissions per access" for non cachable Streams
+### "Caching permission per access" for non cachable Streams
-Out of scope but still relevant to check that the logic can allow optimistation
+Out of scope but still relevant to check that the logic can allow optimization

-To have fast check of permissions per access we could cache the following table
+To have fast check of permission per access we could cache the following table.

 {streamid} | streams.get | streams.create | streams.update | events.get | events.create | events.update